1846 Fort: The Fur Trading Era

-Rules and Regulations: Riders must be no taller than the bar to ride.
-Riders must be able to sit upright without assistance.
+Rules and Regulations: Riders must be no taller than 48″ tall and must be able to sit upright without assistance.
 Rides are provided on a first-come first-served basis.
 Riders and spectators must follow the instructions of the Pony Handlers at all times.

 Please speak with one of our Pony Handlers for information about breaks and wait times.